2. Local context

 How the Green Travel Plan supports Council goals

-The council will relocate staff from Knowle in Sidmouth to Blackdown House in Honiton early next year.
-Exmouth Town Hall has been refurbished and staff moved in there a year ago.
+The council have relocated staff from Knowle in Sidmouth to Blackdown House in Honiton.
+Exmouth Town Hall has been refurbished and staff moved in there a couple of years ago.
 Blackdown House aspires to BREEAM “Very Good” accreditation.

 BREEAM rated developments are more sustainable environments that enhance the wellbeing of the people who live and work in them, help protect natural resources and make for more attractive property investments.
 To achieve a BREEAM rating we need to do a site-specific travel assessment and develop a customised travel plan to promote sustainable reductions in transport burdens.